Ahabdelhak/TodoListApp/README.md

 # TodoListApp
-Add your tasks and delete it when it been done
+Add your tasks and delete it when it has been done